auto-i18n/auto-i18n-translation-plugins/readme-en.md

     - `index.json` in `globalPath` is the core translation file
     - Changes take effect immediately after saving

+4. **JSON Storage Mode Switching** ⚠️

+    - When switching `languageJsonMode` config (`merged` ↔ `split`), it's **strongly recommended** to set `rewriteConfig` to `true`.
+    - This ensures the plugin regenerates config files and avoids errors caused by conflicts between old and new mode files.
+    - After switching modes, the plugin will automatically handle JSON file merging or splitting.

 ---

 ## 📦 User Group